Lendlease: Controversy and incidents

 In October 2018, Lendlease was announced as a contender for a £330 million contract to renovate Manchester Town Hall.
 Manchester's Opposition Leader and former MP John Leech uncovered a history of legal, ethical and worker safety controversy surrounding the two shortlisted companies (Laing O'Rourke and Lendlease).
 He said that "Under absolutely no circumstances" should Lendlease ever be considered for a council contract again until they paid a £3 million Grenfell-style cladding bill in the Green Quarter of Manchester.
 In January 2019, Lendlease was announced as the winner of the contract.
 Leech criticised the decision and said it showed a lack of concern for local people.

 A 23-year-old worker was killed and two others seriously injured in October 2020 on a Lendlease construction site at Curtin University in Western Australia.
 This occurred when the roof on the new School of Design and the Built Environment building collapsed.

+Lendlease has been criticised for the Figtree Hill development, near the Gilead area of south-west Sydney, due to its land clearing and development threatening the only healthy and growing Koala population in New South Wales.
+Koalas were uplisted to endangered in 2022, facing population declines due to habitat loss caused by catastrophic bushfires, encroaching urban development and chlamydia.
+Lendlease proposed nature corridors to allow Koala populations to cross between habitats either side of developments.
+Environmental groups raised concern over the narrowness of corridors and how effective it would be.
+Lendlease sold the development to Stocklands midway through delivering the first Koala underpass to cross Alpin road, and refused to allow Stocklands access to the other side of the road to complete the underpass, leaving Koala populations stranded.